tomas-ravalli/dynamic-pricing-engine/README.md

 * **Cloud & MLOps**: AWS, with Amazon SageMaker AI for model training and pipelines.

-* **Languages & Core Libraries**: Python, SQL, Prophet & TensorFlow (for demand forecasting), scikit-learn (for match clustering), Pandas.
+* **Languages & core libraries**: Python, SQL, Prophet & TensorFlow (for demand forecasting), scikit-learn (for match clustering), Pandas.

-* **Architecture Diagram**: The architecture is designed for a robust, human-in-the-loop workflow.
+* **Architecture diagram**: The architecture is designed for a robust, human-in-the-loop workflow.
 Data from various internal and external sources is ingested and processed by the core ML models.
 The resulting proposals and simulations are then presented to the commercial team on a User Control Panel for final review and approval, which triggers the price update via a REST API.

 <p align="center">
   <img src="./assets/fcb-dp-architecture.svg" alt="Dynamic Engine Architecture">